The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Proof of Theorem 1

-where the inequality $(a)$ is due to $D^2(s) \le 1$.
-Notice that (52) and (53) are the same as (48) and (49), which comprise the bound of the same expression in the proof of T2.
-Therefore, the model's convergence bound obtained under the decay-based method is decreased, and T3 is proved. \end{proof}
+where the inequality $(a)$ is due to $D^2(y) \le 1$.
+Notice that the terms $(a)$ and $(b)$ in \eqref{eq:expected_theta_error_decay_update} are the same as those in \eqref{eq:expected_theta_error_vpa_update}, which comprise the bound of the variation-aware periodic averaging method.
+Therefore, the model's error convergence bound under the decay-based method is decreased, and Theorem 1 is proved. \end{proof}